DmitriySh/spring-microservices-course/README.md

 Although Spring Framework had been introduced in 2002 it is continue to be the most popular for software development in Java World.
 The main goal of this course is covering a modern development with Java 8, Spring Core 5.x, Spring Boot 2.x and Spring Cloud.

-PS: unfortunately not all other libraries get ready work with Java 9 or 10.

 ## Requirements:

-  * Java SE Development Kit 8
+  * Java SE Development Kit 10
   * Gradle 4.x (or you could use Gradle wrapper)
   * Git 1.7.x (or newer)